 Your resume should be laser-focused for the job you’re applying to.
 This is why tailoring your resume is so important.

-How to tailor your resume to a specific job position
+How do you tailor your resume to a specific job position?

 Tailoring your resume isn’t optional—it’s essential.